AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

      If this option is not visible, SSO is not enabled for your organization.

-     If this option is enabled and dimmed, your system administrator has restricted the ability to share projects with people outside of your organization. <!-- How do admins restrict this?
+     If this option is enabled and dimmed, your system administrator restricted the ability to share projects with people outside of your organization. <!-- How do admins restrict this?
 Is there an admin UI somewhere?
-Ask Ashok -->

-     For information about how system administrators can enable SSO for your organization, see [Set up identity and Single Sign-On](https://helpx.adobe.com/enterprise/using/set-up-identity.html){target=_blank}.
+Ask Ashok -->For information about how system administrators can enable SSO for your organization, see [Set up identity and Single Sign-On](https://helpx.adobe.com/enterprise/using/set-up-identity.html){target=_blank}.

    * **[!UICONTROL Require Password]:** Require people with the link to specify a password prior to accessing the Analysis Workspace project.
 Select this option to provide an additional level of security to your project.